JDGTelus/sdm-tools/README.md

 - Monitor current work and provide detailed views of tasks.
 - Store and display Jira issues with customizable columns.
 - Backup and update Jira data with ease.
+- Write raw payloads to a file for inspection.

 ## Setup